 During the extreme temperatures of the 2022 heatwave butterflies sough out the cooler, shaded areas provided by the butterfly banks and vegetation.

-Whilst this is a worrying peek into what the future might hold for local wildlife, it shows that the banks do work by providing a refuge from extreme temperatures.
-This highlights the importance of localised variation in habitat and temperature within sites and across landscapes to allow our local wildlife to survive.
+All of this highlights the importance of localised variation in habitat and temperature within sites and across landscapes to allow our local wildlife to survive.
 As climates continue to change, it will become increasingly important to keep nature reserves varied, managing them for a mix of habitats and temperatures, providing as many options as possible for species struggling to survive in a rapidly changing world.

-This research has been published in the Journal of Insect Conservation and is available to read online here.
+Matt's research has been published in the Journal of Insect Conservation and is available to read online here.

 Contact us